 You can take care in the following ways,

-- Make them drink plenty of water and liquid items in a proper interval of time.
+- Make them drink plenty of water and liquid items at proper intervals of time.

-- Give them a mild food which is easy to digest.
+- Give them mild food which is easy to digest.

 - Continue breastfeeding as it helps to recover soon.